Tings an' Times: Production

 The album was produced by Johnson and Dennis Bovell.
 Johnson was again backed by the Dub Band, with the sound fleshed out by the addition of accordion and violin.
+Steve Gregory contributed on flute and saxophone.

 Critical reception

 Robert Christgau wrote that "the riddims skip by on Dennis Bovell's ska-speedy tempos, graced with tricky guitar hooks and colored with fiddle and accordion that sing Hungary and Algeria and Colombia and the Rio Grande."
 The Los Angeles Times lamented that "Johnson’s delivery is both tentative and buried a bit in the mix, lessening the impact."
 The Orlando Sentinel opined that "Johnson's thoughtful lyrics float over gorgeous elongated reggae tracks flavored with jazz-influenced horns, accordion, piano, violin and flute."
+The Commercial Appeal noted that Johnson's "spry quips and brusque cadences [ride] over tough rhythms."

 AllMusic thought that Johnson's "outlook is intensely African, and his socio-political lyrics (some in English, some in an African language) are a passionate call for democracy in Africa."
 The Spin Alternative Record Guide praised the "increased doses of joy and irony in LKJ's meditations."
 Trouser Press deemed Tings an' Times "an upbeat but stringently critical album that is at once traditional and modern."